 |KISS Your Dinghy

-Uncle Al's answer to The Wayfarer Book.
-Printing in full colour and at the same high quality as the Wayfarer Book but with far more photos.
+Uncle Al's companion to The Wayfarer Book.
+Photo-rich printing in full colour and at the same high quality as the Wayfarer Book.
 2nd edition (RRS page updated for 2017-2020), etc. available for North American orders, and they look pretty darn nice.
-After hearing painful overseas shipping quotes, I have created a 3rd edition that is now available for U.K. delivery.
+After hearing painful overseas shipping quotes, I have created a 3rd edition that is now available for U.K. delivery through Mike Porter.
 A4 size pages and all references to "vang" replaced by "kicker" and assorted verbs I have created as parallels to things like "vanged" ...

-Spiral bound for easier use as a reference book.
+Spiral bound for easy use as a reference book.

 Important update to safety and self-rescue have been added to edition 3

 and are also available here as addenda for editions 1 and 2.